 Dear newly diagnosed family,

 Welcome to the CTNNB1 family.
 Though none of us would have chosen to be here, our community will support, care, teach, inspire, and walk with you on this journey.
 We have all experienced the world-shifting moment that we received a CTNNB1 diagnosis and the emotions that precede and follow it.
 Though your life may now look very different than you imagined, there will be unique blessings sprinkled in and beautiful connections to be made, should you open yourself to them.
-Most importantly, please remember that you are not alone.
-So what now?
-Below are some steps and information that many of our CTNNB1 families have found helpful.

 LEARN

 The first step in processing a CTNNB1 diagnosis is learning about it.
 CTNNB1 Syndrome was first discovered in 2012.
 There are currently about 430 documented cases, though its actual prevalence is estimated to be more than 200,000 cases worldwide.
 The syndrome is caused by a variation of the CTNNB1 gene, which affects the body’s production of a protein called beta-catenin.
 This protein is important for embryonic development and cell function.
 Most documented variants are “de novo,” meaning new or not inherited.
 CTNNB1 Syndrome shares many symptoms with Cerebral Palsy.
 In fact, it is the most frequent genetic variant among those diagnosed with Cerebral Palsy.
 The features of CTNNB1 Syndrome vary by the individual, but can include some or all of the following: developmental delay, movement disorders, speech/language difficulties, behavior problems, altered muscle tone, sleep issues, microcephaly, impaired vision, and feeding difficulties.
-Published studies about CTNNB1 Syndrome can be found at www.curectnnb1.org/research/related-studies/.
+Published studies about CTNNB1 Syndrome can be found at https://curectnnb1.org/research/publications/.
 Therapies can vary widely and you may find that you often know more about what works for your child than your medical team does.
 Our parents’ Facebook page (www.facebook.com/groups/787268954682708/) is especially helpful in sharing this kind of information.

 MAKE A DIFFERENCE